dthinley/linux-server-config/README.md

 Set up an Ubuntu server instance in AWS Lightsail as per Udacity instructions.

 ## Add new user with sudo privileges
-Once you have connected to your Lightsail instance via SSH, type the following into the command line interface to create a new user named 'grader'.
-Pssword for this instance is 'Gr@der1'.
+1. Add a new user called grader:
-$ sudo adduser grader
+	$ sudo adduser grader.
-Grant the user 'grader' sudo privileges using the following command:
+2. Create a new file under the suoders directory:
-$ sudo visudo
+	$ sudo nano /etc/sudoers.d/grader.
-This will open up the sudo configuration file.
-Add the following line below 'root ALL=(ALL:ALL) ALL':

-grader ALL=(ALL:ALL) ALL
+Include following text: "grader ALL=(ALL:ALL) ALL", then save it.

 ## Update software packages on server instance
 Enter the following lines into the command line interface: